bhandarimanoj612/BisleriumAspDotnet-CleanArchitectureWebApi/README.md

 Features
 1. User Authentication and Authorization
 Description: Implemented user authentication and authorization using JSON Web Tokens (JWT) and OAuth 2.0.
-Users can sign up, log in, and access protected routes based on their role (e.g., admin, regular user).
+Users can sign up, log in, and access protected routes based on their role (e.g., admin, blogger).
 Technologies Used:
 JSON Web Tokens (JWT)
 OAuth 2.0